scribe-security/docs/docs/valint/policies.md

 # Policies

 Each `policy` proposes to enforce a set of requirements your supply chain must comply with.
-Policies reports include valuations, compliance details, verdicts as well as references to provided `evidence`. <br />
+Policies reports include valuations, compliance details, verdicts as well as references to provided `evidence`.
 Policy configuration can be set under the main configuration `policies` section.

 Each `policy` consists of a set of `policy rules` that your supply chain must comply with.